ember-learn/ember-blog/source/2019-11-01-ember-3-14-released.md

 **`MODULE_UNIFICATION` flag (1 of 1)**

 Ember CLI 3.14 contains a new deprecation for projects that use the `MODULE_UNIFICATION` flag.
 This flag has always required using canary versions of Ember and Ember CLI.
-Now that `ember-source` has disabled the feature completely, apps can no longer enable the feature at all.
+Now that `ember-source` has turned off the feature completely, apps can no longer enable the feature at all.

 ---